marcosvm13/blog/_posts/q-for-functional-programmers.md

 scala> max(3, 2)
 val res0: Int = 3
 ```
-%% 3 max 2 ALSO WORKS, not sure if the implicit class example is
+%%JM 3 max 2 ALSO WORKS, not sure if the implicit class example is
 useful here

 As can be seen, we need to import the `Math` module in order to get such